13 Registration of Ground

 16 Clubs’ Financial Records

-16.1 All Clubs shall keep their financial records in accordance with the provisions of The Football
+16.1 All Clubs shall keep their financial records in accordance with the provisions of these Regulations and The Football Association Rules.
+The League may arrange for an inspection of all such financial records.

 16.2 Each Club shall submit a copy of its Annual Accounts (as defined in Regulation 16.3 below) to The League, but in any event: